 We love this child's bathroom from makingprettyspaces.
 Not only is it perfectly chic and quaint, but the monogrammed print is a great way to personalize a bathroom.
 Floral wallpaper is also a great choice—it's fun, inviting, and adds texture to any space.Continue to 10 of 14 below.

 10 of 14

 A Little Personality

 When shopping for bathroom artwork, think outside the box.
-This llama print from jstoppard_designs is the perfect way to put a smile on your face before every shower.
-Don't be afraid to pick wall decor that doesn't "feel" bathroom-y.
+A llama print from is the perfect way to put a smile on your face before every shower.
+Don't be afraid to pick wall decor that doesn't feel bathroom-y.
 The more creativity you put into it, the more your bathroom will feel like an intentionally-designed space.Continue to 11 of 14 below.

 11 of 14

 Wall decor doesn't have to be just decor.
 We love this rustic leaning shelf from Bre Purposed, which adds useful storage space and fills up empty walls at the same time.
 Make your bathroom storage work double-duty by adding a few small prints or a vase of flowers.Continue to 12 of 14 below.

 Here's another bathroom wall decor idea that combines function and beauty.
 Instagrammer thenotsobighouse filled empty wall space with two shelves that not only add a little bit of extra storage space but also provide a perfect canvas for knick-knacks and artwork to lend visual interest.
 Curate your shelves with pretty candles, greenery, and more to give the room even more depth.Continue to 13 of 14 below.

 This artsy bathroom from Paper & Stitch proves that your bathroom is the perfect place to display your favorite art.
 We love the idea of hanging a portrait in the bathroom—it's a little unexpected, but lends an unexpected sense of sophistication to the space.Continue to 14 of 14 below.